 Remember that to submit an abstract, you must be a current member of SfN.

 Accepted abstracts are organized into scientific poster sessions, Theme H poster sessions, and nanosymposia.
-Those interested in presenting in a nanosymposium should visit the Abstract Topic Matching Forum, opening in early March on NeurOnLine.
+Those interested in presenting in a nanosymposium should visit the Abstract Topic Matching Forum on NeurOnLine.
 Find others to collaborate with then submit your abstract as a group.

+Learn more about dynamic posters and indicate your interest in this format in the "Special Requests" section of your abstract submission.
 Ninety abstracts will be selected for dynamic poster presentation.
-Abstract submitters will have the opportunity to indicate their interest in this presentation format during abstract submission.
 The dynamic poster experiment for 2014 will include 10 presentations per half day, for a total of 90 presentations.